lummerland/chrome-activity-samples/README.md

 Right now there are some ideas I will work on in the future ... probably ;)

-* I want to see, to which date the activity belongs (right now only times are saved).
 * I want to copy the recorded data to put it into other tools.
 * I want some nice, simple and easy UI.
 * I want to use this extension on my Firefox as well.